 The short answer is that it depends – on a number of different variables.
 Depending on the severity of your crime and your school’s specific policies, you may be in danger of losing all your financial aid, or you may have nothing to worry about.

 One of the biggest suppliers of financial aid in the US is the federal government.
 Millions of students every year use federal grants and loans to finance their higher education.
-Without it, many students would likely not be able to attend college at all.
+And for many, federal financial aid is what makes their dream of attending college a reality.

 For most other felonies, there are no explicit rules against receiving financial aid from the federal government.